yvanlebras/scitizen/README.md

  - add rescale image background task: on upload rescale image to tiny and display tiny images on web site

  - add vote for images

+ - add lost password management

-  - add social (facebook, google+)
+ - add connection with Google, Facebook ....

 ## in progress